mikami3heart/PMlib/Readme.md

 ## OUTLINE

 This library records the statistics information of run-time performance and the trace information of a user code and reports its summary.
 The PMlib is able to use for both serial and parallel environments including hybrid(OpenMP & MPI) code.
-In addition, PAPI interface allows us to access the information of build-in hardware counter.
+PMlib integrates PAPI HWPC(hardware performance counter) APIs and Power APIs internally, and produces HPC oriented statistics reports as controlled by the environment variables.

 ## SOFTWARE REQUIREMENT
 - Linux OS or UNIX OS